AlexMcClay/AlexMcClay/README.md

 ### Software Engineer

-- 🎓 Bachelor of Computer Science, Major in Artificial Intelligence, University of Adelaide 2022.
+- 🎓 Bachelor of Computer Science, Major in Artificial Intelligence @ University of Adelaide.
+- 🔭 I’m currently looking for work

 <!--
 **AlexMcClay/AlexMcClay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.